googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

   Datastore RPC client so that calls to Datastore RPCs could yield NDB entities directly from Datastore RPC calls.
 AFAIK, Datastore no longer accepts an adapter for adapting entities.
 At any rate, we no longer do it that way.
-- `Property._db_get_value` is no longer used.
-It worked directly with Datastore protocol buffers, work which is now delegated to `google.cloud.datastore`.
+- `Property._db_get_value`, `Property._db_set_value`, are no longer used.
+They
+  worked directly with Datastore protocol buffers, work which is now delegated to `google.cloud.datastore`.
+- `Property._db_set_compressed_meaning` and
+  `Property._db_set_uncompressed_meaning` were used by `Property._db_set_value`
+  and are no longer used.
-- `Model._deserialize` is no longer used.
-It worked directly with protocol buffers, so wasn't really salvageable.
-Unfortunately, there were comments indicating it was overridden by subclasses.
+- `Model._deserialize` and `Model._serialize` are no longer used.
+They worked directly with protocol buffers, so weren't really salvageable.
+Unfortunately, there were comments indicating they were overridden by subclasses.
 Hopefully this isn't broadly the case.
+- `model.make_connection` is no longer implemented.

 ## Comments